AdobeDocs/experience-platform.en/help/data-governance/api/overview.md

 solution: Experience Platform
 title: Policy Service API Guide
 topic: developer guide
-description: Learn how to use the Policy Service API to manage data usage labels and policies in Experience Platform.
+description: The Policy Service API allows developers to manage data usage labels and policies in Experience Platform.
+Follow this guide to learn how to perform key operations using the API.
 ---

 # [!DNL Policy Service] API guide